Olympics Triplecast: Low uptake

-The biggest issue with Triplecast was low uptake.
-NBC estimated two million people would subscribe to the programming.
-But TripleCast projections were around 200,000-250,000, and the Pay-Per-View Update industry newsletter estimated only 125,000.
-Early reports of slow sales even inspired David Letterman, then still at NBC, to make jokes about the Triplecast.
-Midway through the games, discounts were applied for one-day service and weekend packages were added.
-But the attempts to boost subscription largely failed.
-Another attempt to boost interest was made, by airing a three-way split screen of the TripleCast channels in hour-long blocks on CNBC, but with no audio.
+The biggest issue with the Triplecast was low uptake.
+NBC had estimated some two million people would subscribe to the programming.
+But Triplecast projections were only around 200,000-250,000, and the Pay-Per-View Update industry newsletter estimated 125,000.
+Early reports of slow sales even inspired David Letterman, then hosting NBC's Late Night, to make jokes about the Triplecast.
+Midway through the Games, discounts were applied for single-day service and weekend packages were added.
+But these attempts to boost the subscriber numbers largely failed.
+Another attempt to boost interest was made by airing a three-way split screen of the Triplecast channels in hour-long blocks on CNBC, but with no audio.

 The final tally of Olympics Triplecast subscribers was 200,000.
 It was enough of a flop that Chuck Dolan was already acknowledging by August 6 that "the public didn't find enough incremental value for the Triplecast over what they could get on NBC" and that "we blew it from an economic point of view."
 It also surfaced that research figures were enhanced.
-While one percent of surveyed viewers said they would "definitely" buy the TripleCast, that number was enhanced in press materials by adding those who declared they would "probably" buy the service.
+While one percent of surveyed viewers said they would "definitely" buy the Triplecast, that number was enhanced in press materials by adding those who declared they would "probably" buy the service.

 Cannibalizing the main coverage

-The TripleCast service took a very austere, no-frills approach to broadcasting that included play-by-play and commentary, but few graphics and absolutely no feature stories or background vignettes.
-According to some TripleCast viewers, this made the main NBC coverage seem "schmaltzy and overproduced".
-In addition, NBC's main coverage was denigrated to some extent, with Triplecast viewers knowing some results 10 hours or more before the events were aired on the main network.
+The Triplecast service took a very austere, no-frills approach to broadcasting that included event play-by-play and commentary, but few graphics and absolutely no feature stories or background vignettes.
+According to some Triplecast viewers, this made the primary NBC coverage seem "schmaltzy and overproduced".
+Additionally, NBC's main coverage was denigrated to an extent due to Triplecast viewers knowing some results ten hours or more before the events were aired on the main network.

 Advertising

 Original Triplecast advertising promoted that the service was "live with no interruptions" — though half of the broadcast day was a repeat.
 The New York City Consumer Affairs Department charged NBC and Cablevision with deception in advertising as a result.
 Eventually, the parties settled, with NBC and Cablevision agreeing to clarify the advertising.
 In addition, about 10 percent of NBC's 205 affiliates refused to run Triplecast advertising because they did not want to promote competition for their broadcast.
+Some affiliates still aired the promos but with disclaimers stating that coverage will still air on the station for free.